HutanshSharma/Music_Player/README.md

 · CMake 3.15+

-· SDL3 and SDL3_mixer development libraries installed and discoverable
+· SDL3 and SDL3_mixer development libraries installed and discoverable.
+SDL2 headers are included under the terms of the LGPL v2.1 license.
+See SDL website for more info.

 ## VS Code Instructions